Pike Central High School

-Pike Central High School is located in Petersburg, Indiana and is the only public high school in Pike County.
-It was formed in 1974 by the consolidation of Petersburg High School, Otwell High School, and Winslow High School.
+Pike Central High School (PCHS) is located in Petersburg, Indiana, United States.
+It is the only public high school in Pike County.
+It is a part of the Pike County School Corporation.

+History

+PCHS was formed in 1974 by the consolidation of Petersburg High School, Otwell High School, and Winslow High School.

+There was an anti-fire water tower that was found to be damaged in a 2019 inspection and was removed in 2013.

 Athletics

-Pike Central High School's athletic teams are nicknamed the Chargers, and it participates in the Pocket Athletic Conference.
+Pike Central High School's athletic teams are nicknamed the Chargers.
+The school participates in the Pocket Athletic Conference.

 Notable achievements

-In October 2010 Pike Central High School was selected as one of 14 Lemelson-MIT "InvenTeams" and one of only four teams to present on stage at the convention.
+In October 2010 Pike Central High School was selected as one of 14 Lemelson-MIT "InvenTeams".
+Their team was one of only four to present on stage at the convention.
 The program grants selected high schools up to $10,000 to invent technological solutions to real-world problems.
 More than 1,200 schools applied for the grant, and a judging panel of educators, researchers, alumni and staff from MIT; industry experts; and past Lemelson-MIT Award winners selected Pike Central High School as one of the grantees.
 It is the first Indiana school to be picked for the program.

-The Pike Central High School InvenTeam has built a lightweight disaster relief shelter that is both inexpensive and easy to assemble and disassemble.
+The Pike Central High School InvenTeam built a lightweight disaster relief shelter that is both inexpensive and easy to assemble and disassemble.
 Made from corrugated polypropylene sheets, the shelter also has a water filtration system, and the team is currently working to add an alternative energy source to supply light to the structure.